 Some places to find freelance writers online:

 Hire a Top-Quality Independent Writer

-If you are in the market for top-of-the-line work, cut out the middle-man and opt for an independent writer.
+If you are in the market for top-of-the-line work, cut out the middleman and opt for an independent writer.
 What does this mean?
 While online job boards can certainly be useful, many writers write part-time, alongside other work.
 In general, writers on job boards may not have the level of dedication that you can expect from a full-time, independent professional.
-This is because writing is not a hobby, but their career.
+This is because writing is not a hobby, but a career.

 The search will take a bit more work, but by finding someone with their own website and writing services, you can get expert writing help much faster.
 They also tend to be more timely, more considerate, and more respectful in their behavior.

-Hire From Within Your Company
+Hire from Within Your Company